• Skip to primary navigation

 Four Russet Potatoes on a cutting board.
 Thin batons of cut potatoes on a cutting board.
 Par boiling the potatoes in a Dutch oven.
 Drying the Potatoes on a dry towel

-What Is the Best Potato for This Recipe?
+The Best Potato for This Recipe

 • First, slice the potatoes into 1/4″ (ish) batons.